PySimpleGUI/PySimpleGUI/readme_creator/1_HEADER_top_part.md

 If anything, you'll have more knowledge than most people that are just starting because you'll have already built working GUIs, perhaps many of them and understand how to layout an efficient interface as well as having a good education in GUI Widgets and how they work.

-Here are the forces likely at work.... said Troll has been programming for a while now and really knows these GUI frameworks.
+Here are the forces likely at work... said Troll has been programming for a while now and really knows these GUI frameworks.
 Probably invested a lot of hours learning them and thus has some marketable skills (yes, follow the money).

-Enter snotty-nosed high-shool or first year programmer using PySimpleGUI that manages to make GUI windows with great ease... that look, well, pretty much the **same** as the windows Sir Troll ***was*** used to getting paid big bucks to make.
+Enter snotty-nosed high-school or first-year programmer using PySimpleGUI that manages to make GUI windows with great ease... that look, well, pretty much the **same** as the windows Sir Troll ***was*** used to getting paid big bucks to make.
 What used to be a skill only a select few can do, now 1,000's, 10,000's, or 100,000s more programmers can do, quicker and easier.
 Bummer Mr. Troll.
 Bummer.

 "***It's supposed to be difficult to write a GUI***" was an actual reason listed why not to use PySimpleGUI by one person offering to help junior programmers learn Qt.
 Really?
-It's supposed to be difficult.
+It's supposed to be difficult?
 Huh.
 Well, not in this Python universe.
-Maybe in C++ world it works that way??
+Maybe in C++ World it works that way??

 Just know you're safe in trying and possibly even succeeding in the process.